Academic Catalog

 HE 4010 Foundations of Community Health Program Planning Cr.
 3

 Introduction and practical application of health promotion program planning, including: developing a need assessment, recruiting community support, writing program goals and objectives, developing a program plan, identifying existing interventions and/or designing new intervention activities to address program objectives, using theory to enhance effective programming, program implementation, budgeting and measurement.
-Offered Fall.
+Offered Winter.

 Prerequisites: HE 1010 with a minimum grade of C